qiskit-advocate/application-guide/README.md

 Here are the steps for applying to become an advocate:

 1. **Make contributions to Qiskit code and community (Deadline: July 15, 2021)** Community contributions can vary depending on individual interests including code, tutorials, textbook chapters, bug reporting, Slack support, blogs, videos, events, and more.
 See the [Contributions](#contributions) section below for different types of contributions that you could make.
+All contributions must be made before July 15, 2021 and submitted as part of your application.
 2. **Submit Application Form (June 1 - July 15, 2021)**
 Applications must be submitted no later than July 15, 2021, 11:59 p.m.
 EDT.
 The Application Form will be made available on June 1, 2021.
 3. **Take the Advocate test (June 1 - August 1, 2021)**